Irvington, New Jersey: Local government

 Irvington is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council form of municipal government, one of 71 municipalities (of the 564) statewide that use this form.
 The governing body is comprised of the Mayor and the seven-member Township Council, whose members are elected to staggered four-year terms of office on a non-partisan basis in municipal elections held on the second Tuesday in May in even-numbered years.
 The mayor and the three at-large seats are elected together and two years later the four ward seats are up for vote together.
 The council selects a president, first vice president and second vice president from among its members at a reorganization meeting held after each election.
-The council is the legislative body of the township and needs a ⅔ majority to make changes to the budget submitted by the mayor.
+The council is the legislative body of the township and needs a two-thirds majority to make changes to the budget submitted by the mayor.
 The mayor is the township's chief executive and is responsible for overseeing the day-to-day operations and submitting a budget, but is not eligible to vote on the council and is not required to attend its meetings.

 As of 2025, the mayor of Irvington is Tony Vauss, whose term of office ends June 30, 2026.
-Members of the Township Council are Council President Renee C. Burgess (At-large, 2026), Council First Vice President Octavio Hudley (At-large, 2026), Council Second Vice President Charnette Frederic (At-large, 2026), Jamillah Z. Beasley (South Ward, 2024), Vernal C. Cox Sr. (West Ward, 2024), Sean C. Evans (East Ward, 2024) and Orlander Glen Vick (North Ward, 2024).
+Members of the Township Council are Council President Jamillah Z. Beasley (South Ward, 2028), Council First Vice President October Hudley (East Ward, 2028), Council Second Vice President Charnette Frederic (At-large, 2026), Darlene Brown (At-Large, 2026), Vernal C. Cox Sr. (West Ward, 2028), Anthony Vauss Jr. (At-Large, 2026; elected to serve an unexpired term) and Orlander Glen Vick (North Ward, 2028).

+In November 2024, Anthony Vauss Jr. was elected to fill the at-large seat expiring in June 2026 that became vacant after Renee Burgess resigned from office in September 2022 to take office in the New Jersey Senate.

 In April 2019, Jamillah Z. Beasley was appointed to fill the South Ward seat expiring in December 2020 that became vacant following the death of Sandra M. Jones.
-He served on an interim basis until the November 2019 general election, when he was elected to serve the balance of the term of office.
+She served on an interim basis until the November 2019 general election, when she was elected to serve the balance of the term of office.

 Council President David Lyons, who had served six terms in office representing the North Ward, died in August 2019.